TEAMWORK MAKES THE DREAM WORK

 Special Education Teachers: In addition to the daily interactions between the academics and therapeutic departments, Interns meet formally with teachers quarterly to conduct Functional Behavioral Assessments regarding students behavior.
 They also regularly consult with teachers in the daily milieu to identify relevant therapeutic issues pertaining to academic concerns and collaborate on interventions that can be applied in the classroom to facilitate student success.

-Behavior Intervention Specialists: Interns collaborate with Behavioral Staff regarding students who frequently require more intensive intervention services to promote success.
+Restorative Intervention Specialists: Interns collaborate with Restorative Intervention Staff regarding students who frequently require more intensive intervention services to promote success.
 They work together to identify the antecedents of the students’ behaviors, identify relevant clinical issues impacting the students, and develop strategies that can be used both inside and outside of the classroom to support student academic and clinical progress.

 Professional Community Contacts: Interns also collaborate with other professionals with whom their students work in the community.
 These community contacts include outpatient therapists, psychiatrists, DCFS, staff at the students’ home schools, and medical professionals who have frequent contact with the students.
 They provide regular feedback to these providers regarding the students’ progress at school, relevant clinical issues being discussed in session, and best techniques for supporting the student.